dhis2/dhis2-docs/src/commonmark/en/content/sysadmin/installation.md

 # server.base.url = https://server.com/
 ```

-It is strongly recommended to enable the `server.https` setting and deploying DHIS 2 over the encrypted HTTPS protocol.
+It is strongly recommended to enable the `server.https` setting and deploying DHIS 2 with an encrypted HTTPS protocol.
 This setting will enable e.g. secure cookies.
 HTTPS deployment is required when this setting is enabled.

 The `server.base.url` setting refers to the URL at which the system is accessed by end users over the network.